Li Nong: Reign of Shi Jian

 Shi Jian was installed as the new emperor, but real power was held by Shi Min and Li Nong, with Li being the Grand Marshal.
 During the two's time in power, numerous assassination attempts were made to remove them.
 The first was carried out by Shi Jian and his brother Shi Bao, who engineered a night raid but failed and was caught instead.
 Shi Jian pretended not to know anything of the plot, so he was spared while Shi Bao and the other perpetrators were executed.
 Another attempt by Shi Jian's family was made, consisting of Shi Cheng, Shi Chi and Shi Hui, although without Jian's knowledge, but all three were defeated and killed by Li Nong and Shi Min.
 The third plot was headed Sun Fudu (孫伏都) and Liu Zhu (劉銖), with both generals intending to restore the emperor's authority.
 When Shi Jian heard about their plan, he supported them wholeheartedly.
 Sun Fudu and Liu Zhu waited for Li Nong and Shi Min in the capital to ambush them, but they too were defeated.
 Shi Jian became fearful and turned on Sun Fudu.
 Much like the conspirators before, Shi Min and Li Nong killed Sun Fudu and his men.

 In 350, Shi Min renamed the state of Zhao to Wei (衛) and changed the name of the Shi clan to Li, intending to eradicate the clan through a prophecy.
-This caused panic among the Shi and their ministers, who all fled to the Prince of Xinxing, Shi Zhi in Xiangguo (襄國, in modern Xingtai, Hebei).
+This caused panic among the Shi and their ministers, who all fled to the Prince of Xinxing, Shi Zhi in Xiangguo.
 Most of Zhao's administrators such as Pu Hong and Yao Yizhong refused to submit to Shi Min and either broke away from the regime or joined forces with Shi Zhi.
 Finally, Shi Jian made one last attempt at killing Shi Min and Li Nong.
 He sent a eunuch to General Zhang Chen (張沈) to organize an attack on Yecheng but instead, the eunuch betrayed Shi Jian and revealed the plan, causing Shi Min and Li Nong to rush back to the capital.
 Shi Jian was executed and the remaining members of the Shi clan in the city were eradicated.